Refugee (Samson album)

-Refugee is the seventh studio album by British hard rock/heavy metal band Samson, released in 1990 by Communiqué Records.
-It was the only album with English singer Peter Scallan, who replaced previous singer Nicky Moore.
+Refugee is the seventh studio album by British hard rock/heavy metal band Samson, released in August 1990 by Communiqué Records.
+It was the only album with Scottish singer Peter Scallan, who replaced previous singer Nicky Moore.
 Originally released in 1990, it was reissued by Thunderbolt Records with the studio outtake "Don't Tell Me It's Over".
 It was also reissued in 2018 by Cherry Red Records as part of a 3-CD box set Look to the Future, Refugee & P.S..., remastered from the original production tape, and includes four bonus tracks from the 1989 Tommy Vance BBC Friday Rock Show session.